avventoapps/Telefyna-App/README.md

 ## TODO
-- [ ] work on now playing orm to handle resuming local playlists at next play to support daily etc periods
+- [ ] work on now playing orm to handle resuming local playlists at next play to support daily etc periods and future dates
 - [ ] support streaming to hls, shoutcast & loudcast
 - [ ] locally backup streaming content
 - [ ] ensure all wrong media files are skipped